CJ-2123/kh2-exploration-bingo/README.md

 2. Select a bingo list from the drop down menus
 3. When you select a list, a board will generate with the settings and list you selected

+- If you select "Exploration", a mini bingo board will appear below the "Generate Custom List" button.
+Use it to set your starting squares, signified with an S, and goal squares if wanted, signified with a G.
+- Right clicking a square will mark it with a star
+- For standard bingo, click on a Row or Col or Diagonal header to popout those goals.

 For using your own list, see the "Custom Bingo Lists" section.

 # Overview of Features